sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1503	Last Moment Before All Ants Fall Out of a Plank    		52.6%	Medium
+ants on different positions, and some goes left and some goes right.
+Once two ants meet, they change direction.
+Get the last moment all fell out of the array
+greedy: it is equivalent that they do not change direction.
+So it is simple to just find the rightmost left direction and leftmost right direction time.
+->>

 <<-1509	Minimum Difference Between Largest and Smallest Value in Three Moves    		51.6%	Medium
 choose most 3 numbers and change to any value. return the smallest difference.